Exclusive GSNYPENN Patches

 Outdoor Bracelet Program

 Looking for even more outdoor adventures?
-Earn your very own special bracelet by completing activities from our ‘Let’s Get Outdoors’ guide, which you can find at any of our boutiques and online here.
+Earn your very own special bracelet by completing activities from our ‘Let’s Get Outdoors’ guide, which you can find at any of our stores and online here.
 Each girl level has a list of fun outdoor activities worth points; when you reach the total points in your level, you can purchase a beautiful bracelet to boast about your achievements!
 Earn a different bracelet every year!

 GSNYPENN Heritage Patch — Learn all about the heritage of Girl Scouts of the USA and your GSNYPENN Council.
 Read more about this patch.